kirubeldess/laptop-friendly-by-GebetaMaps/README.md

 A web application that helps users find the perfect laptop friendly spots in addis ababa based on their preferences and requirements.
 Built with Next.js and MongoDB.

 ## Features

-- **Advanced Search**: Filter spots by amenities, location, noise level, and more
 - **Detailed Comparisons**: Compare multiple locations side by side
 - **User Authentication**: Create accounts to save favorite spots and preferences
 - **Responsive Design**: Optimized for both desktop and mobile devices